shootismoke/mobile-app/README.md

 cd shoot-i-smoke
 yarn install

-cp app.example.json app.json # Replace the API keys placeholders with your own tokens in app.json
+# Replace the API keys placeholders with your own tokens in app.json
+# For the optional services you don't want to put an API key, put `undefined`
+cp app.example.json app.json

 yarn start
 ```